locationtech/udig-platform/docs/user/en/Document view.rst

 Documents
 ---------

-The documents are presented in a tree, with folders used to represent the files associated with the select feature or layer.
+The documents are presented in a tree-table structure.
+Documents are grouped into folders that represent their associated feature or layer.

 Within each folder several kinds of information are displayed:

-|file_logo| - File Document
+|file_logo| - File Document (or the operating system's default program for file's type)

 |web_logo| - Web Document

 |action_logo| - Action Document

-When storing documents associated with a selected feature, specific attributes are marked along with the type of content they can reference.

-Hotlink attributes that are not currently used will show up as "Unassigned".

-Some layers and features support the storing of documents as attachments, where attachments are copied into the application and managed along with the layer.
+Some layers and features support storing of documents as attachments.
+Attachments are copied into the application and managed along with the resource.

+For features, specific attributes can be marked to reference a document, we call these *hotlinks*.
+Hotlinks that are not currently used will show up as "Unassigned".

 Attach
 ------